Of No Use: Ars Gratia Artis

-Also I’m not thaaaat grateful, it’s just a blog for crying out loud.
-What I’ve realized about like 80% of my readers is that they love me anyway and are friends of mine.
+And also I’m not thaaaat grateful, it’s just a blog for crying out loud.
+I’ve stopped taking it that seriously, which is good news for everyone and especially for me.
+What I’ve realized about like 80% of my readers is that they love me anyway.
+They’re my friends.
 They’d be around whether I was a prolific blog writer or not.

 Having said that, thank you to my regular readers.
-Karmarkar twins will always get a special mention, don’t know why.
+Karmarkar twins will always get a special mention don’t know why.
 And hi to all my new readers in (checks stats again) Ghana, Nigeria, and the Netherlands.
 Stay fancy.
-If you’ve been here from day one, DM me and I’ll put you in my will.
+If you’ve been here from day one, message me and I’ll put you in my will.
 I love you guys.

 Enough rambling, let’s get into this essay.